by Elizabeth S. Olson

 ►Monthly meetings that offer opportunities to meet other researchers and share research strategies, problems and successes unique to African American family tree searches

-►State focus groups for researchers of specific states, as determined by member interest and participation
+►State Research Focus Groups for researchers of specific states, as determined by member interest and participation

 ►Interactions between family history researchers and genealogists of all levels of experience, from beginners to published veterans

-*(Chapter members' ancestors, black history, significant places and some of the documents we seek.
-To pause the slideshow at the top, hover your cursor over the desired image.)
+*(The slideshow at the top features Metro Atlanta Chapter members' ancestors, American black history mileposts, significant places and some of the documents we seek.
+To pause the slideshow, hover your cursor over the desired image.)